octobercms/docs/dev-plugin-structure.md

 - **registerReportWidgets()** - Registers any report widgets, including the dashboard widgets.
 - **registerMarkupTags()** - Registers additional markup tags that can be used in the CMS.

-#### Version & Database history
+#### Initialization methods

+Plugin information files can contain two methods: `boot` and `register`.
+With these methods you can do anything you like, like register routes or attach to events.

+The `register` method is called immediately when the plugin is registered.
+The `boot` method is called right before a request is routed.
+So if your actions rely on another plugin, you should use the boot method.

+<a name="version-history"></a>
+## Version History

-Plugins use a change log inside the **/updates** directory to maintain version information and database structure.
+Plugins keep a change log inside the **/updates** directory to maintain version information and database structure.
 An example of an updates directory structure:

 ```
 plugins/